 It's important to continue scouting right up to the day you hunt.
 Doves activity patterns may change due to adverse weather conditions, changes in feeding field conditions and other factors, especially early in the season.
 To have the best opening day hunt possible, follow the Boy Scout motto: be prepared.
 Identify several potential hunting sites.
 Visit them often.
 Watch doves throughout the day.
 Determine when and where they're flying.

-Doing these things — scouting — increases the odds you'll bag some early-season doves.
+Doing these things — scouting for dove — increases the odds you'll bag some early-season doves.
 If you can hit them.